Alin Stoica: International career

 Stoica's debut for the Romania national team came on 18 March 1998, in a friendly with Israel.

 Personal life

 Stoica's father, Tudorel, was also a footballer and a midfielder.
 He is the most capped player in the history of Steaua Bucharest, helping them to win the 1986 European Cup and UEFA Super Cup 1986.

-After retiring from football, Tudorel Stoica served as scout for Anderlecht, and subsequently settled in Belgium.
+After retiring from football, Stoica served as scout for Anderlecht, and subsequently settled in Belgium.